 Customer centricity has become a success factor in the digital economy where power has already shifted to consumers.
 Align the program with the customer journey and tailor each engagement to deliver the best buyer experiences.

 4. Adopt Sales Enablement as a corporate mindset

 Encourage a culture where every non-sales employee believes they are part of the sales support team.
 Meanwhile, establish sales training as an ongoing process for members of the sales force.

 5. Make Sales Enablement transparent, integrated, and measurable

 The sales organization should be able to make accurate and quantifiable assessments about the impact of each sales enablement effort.
 Sales enablement assets should also be synced with the rest of the company’s technology stack.

-It’s a continually evolving field and stakeholders should remain open to technological breakthroughs and new methodologies that can improve current capabilities.
+This is a continually evolving field.
+Stakeholders should remain open to technological breakthroughs and new methodologies that can improve current capabilities.

 Key takeaways: Getting Started with Sales Enablement

 Successful sales enablement is a team sport!

 How do you know your salespeople are in top shape and your investments are not going to waste?
 Through assessment tools such as feedback mechanisms and key performance indicators.